You Can Exercise if You Have Allergies

 As mentioned earlier, your gym does a great job of keeping the equipment and facility clean.
 The only downside is that for some the disinfectant wipes and sprays they use can contain VOC's which can cause an asthma attack or skin irritation.

 For many with asthma, swimming provides excellent exercise.
 The warm, humid air surrounding a swimming pool will not tend to irritate the bronchial passages.

 If you suffer from seasonal allergies you should avoid exercising outside when pollen counts are high.
 This is most often early in the morning.
-Exercising outdoors after rainfall will help you avoid airborne pollens.
-If you do exercise outdoors during pollen season, wear a mask that will filter out the pollens but not restrict your airflow.
+Exercising outdoors after rainfall will help you avoid airborne pollen.
+If you do exercise outdoors during pollen season, wear a mask that will filter out the pollen but not restrict your airflow.
 After your workout, come indoors and go straight to the bathroom to shower and change clothes.
-Your hair, skin and clothing will collect pollens during your outdoor workout and you don’t want to spread these pollens throughout your home.
+Your hair, skin and clothing will collect pollen during your outdoor workout and you don’t want to spread these pollen throughout your home.

 If you are allergic to bee or other insect stings and you exercise outside be sure to carry your Epi-pen with you.
 You should consider wearing an allergy identification bracelet or dog tag style necklace as well.

 Avoid exercising in high pollution areas, such as near factories and large, congested roadways.
 I'm always amazed at the number of people I see running or biking next to busy roads.
 Exhaust fumes can irritate nasal and bronchial passages and make breathing so much more difficult.

 Whether you are exercising inside or outside, it is important to stay properly hydrated.
 Staying hydrated while exercising is important because of the added sweat loss (compared to day-to-day activities like working at a desk or watching TV).
 Tossing back some pure H2O while working out can also help you fight fatigue and increase endurance.